docs

 • Browser

 • Pipe Store (a list of "pipes" you can build, share & easily install to get more value out of your screen & mic data without effort).
-It runs in Deno Typescript engine within screenpipe on your computer
+It runs in Bun Typescript engine within screenpipe on your computer

 • screenshots + OCR with different engines to optimise privacy, quality, or energy consumption